pwillard/SIMPWAGGEN/README.md

 # SIMPWAGGEN
 Simple Wagon File Generator for ORTS

-This script will create a starting point for generic Open Rails Wagons (eg; USA Freight Cars) and will allow car definitions to be based on 'config.ini settings.
+This script will create a starting point for generic Open Rails Wagons (eg; USA Freight Cars) and will allow car definitions to be based on 'config.ini' settings.
 The script will create the WAGON file from scratch and will be named according to the contents of the config file.
 By default, it will create a wagon file for an unloaded car, but will create the loaded version when the passed the "--loaded" command line argument.

 It will also allow you to use alternate config files by specifying '--config-path' followed by a full file path to the alternate config file.